-Humour evolved as a tool to create and deepen social bonds by expressing playful intention as well as signalling whether a situation was threatening or not.
+From an evolutionary perspective, humour evolved as a tool to create and deepen social bonds.
+It achieved this by expressing playful intentions as well as signalling whether a situation was threatening or not.

 The Science Of Humour

 Humour is the juxtaposition of truth and falsity.
-In other words, it occurs when we recognise that our expectations (subjective reality) have been violated (objective reality) in a non-threatening way.
+In other words, it occurs when we recognise that our expectations have been violated in a non-threatening way.

 Someone who judges a violation as non-threatening will be amused.
 Someone who judges a violation as threatening will be offended.